Bailey’s Fund

-So why adopt an SOS Italian Setter?
+So why adopt a rescue setter from SOS Italian Setters?

 With between 10 to 20 thousand puppies officially recorded every year, Italian breeders register more Setters than the rest of the world put together.
 Without any doubt, Setters are the Italian hunters’ preferred choice.
 Unfortunately, a huge proportion of these dogs end up, abandoned as strays or in grim pounds.
 Others are killed in accidents, or deliberately.
 There are places in Italy where dogs’ lives count for very little..!